someh2705/functional/README.md

 # I study lazy evaluation use Kotlin

-Iterable and Sequence base and not extension function
+Iterable and Sequence base and not extension function.

-it can study delayed evaluation
+I studied lazy evaluation and little bit functional programming technic.

 I tried to implement legacy Kotlin code as much as possible, and the logic is almost similar to built-in functions.

 ## map

-map function transform T to R and return new Iterable or Sequence
+map function transform T to R and return new Iterable or Sequence.

-Iterable base function take all iterator and return new Iterable
+Iterable base function take all iterator and return new Iterable.

-Sequence base function doesn't take iterator. just return new overried Iterator
+Sequence base function doesn't take iterator. just return new overried Iterator.

 #### Iterable base